chinedugabriel/Demo-on-Api/README.md

 ## Lessons Learned

-i Learnt how to wprk with CSV file and converting the data from the file into a graph (graphical representation of what the data is)
+i Learnt how to work with CSV file and converting the data from the file into a graph (graphical representation of what the data is)